thetillhoff/workshop/docs/labs/lab_4/1_hands_on.md

 # Hands On

 ## Planning our network setup

 Before we deploy our application to ECS, we need to think about the networking.

-It's best practice to have the task service in private subnets, so we also want to place it in them.
+It's best practice to have the todo-service in private subnets, so we also want to place it in them.

 The endpoint of our public database resolves to a public IP address.
 While possible to have our traffic go via the internet, we now have both our resources in the same VPC, so we want to have them communicate with each other via private IP addresses.

 That approach ...

 - increases security, as no traffic is routed via the public internet
 - reduces costs, as we don't pay for egress traffic
 - reduces attack surface, as we don't have public IP addresses